Extracellular matrix mechanics influence on cancer development

-The concept that macroscopic tumor stiffness arises from changes in extracellular matrix (ECM) can be been imposed from gathered research data.
+The concept that macroscopic tumour stiffness arises from changes in the extracellular matrix (ECM) can be imposed from gathered research data.
 For example, collagen reorganization leads to an abnormally stiff collagen-enriched stroma.
-Also, measurements of tissue sections carried out by AFM show regions of higher and lower deformability attributed to stiffness of tumor cells and its environment, respectively.
-The formation of clinically detectable metastatic sites occurs at the end of stochastic events that allow cells located in the primary tumor site to detach, survive during transition to, and grow in the secondary tumor site.
-How non-numerous passing cancer cells colonize distant sites knowing that metastasis is a highly inefficient process still remains obscure.
+Also, measurements of tissue sections carried out by AFM show regions of higher and lower deformability attributed to stiffness of tumour cells and its environment, respectively.
+The formation of clinically detectable metastatic sites occurs at the end of stochastic events that allow cells located in the primary tumour site to detach, survive during transition to, and grow in the secondary tumour site.
+How non-numerous passing cancer cells colonize distant sites knowing that metastasis is a highly inefficient process remains obscure.